anthroheart/bitcoin-provenance-tool/README.md

 # Bitcoin Provenance Tool 🛡️

+## The Bitcoin Anchoring and Bitcoin Verifier files are:

+1. Bitcoin_Anchor.py

+2. Bitcoin_Verifier.py

+3. Those two work with .ots and .json files

 A simple, stateful Python tool that anchors files to the Bitcoin Blockchain.

 ## Bitcoin Anchoring